jsonnet-libs/jsonnet-training-course/lessons/lesson1/lesson1.md

 ---

-Let's wrap this into a small `webpage` library and parameterize the name because 'webpage' may be a bit too generic:
+Let's wrap this into a small `webserver` library and parameterize the name because 'webserver' may be a bit too generic:

 %(example2.jsonnet)s